ekspla/micropython_aioble_examples/README.md

-The workaround is useful in this case because the server (peripheral) always waits for the response of the chunk of data from the client (micropython/aioble) before going to the next, and this waiting time can be used by the client to processs (e.g. concatinate) the data in the queue.
+The workaround is useful in this case because the server (peripheral) always waits for the response of the chunk of data from the client (micropython/aioble) before going to the next, and this waiting time can be used by the client to process (e.g. concatinate) the data in the queue.

 A pair of test codes, ```nus_modem_client.py``` and ```nus_modem_server.py```, were prepared as the complete